-Generally speaking the Council will investigate ongoing or regular noise problems.
-If the noise is a one-off or limited in duration, for example, a party, the Council is unlikely to be able to help you.
-The exception to this is alarms.
+We will investigate ongoing or regular noise problems.
+However, if the noise is a one-off or limited in duration, e.g. a party, it is unlikely we will be able to help you.
+Unless its an alarm.

-The majority of people making a noise are not aware they are causing a disturbance and, once they know, will reduce or stop the noise as soon as possible.
-This is why we ask that you approach your neighbour first before notifying the Council.
+Sometimes, people are not aware they are causing a disturbance.
+Once they know, they will reduce or stop the noise as soon as possible.
+This is why we ask that you approach your neighbour first before contacting us.

 This is an important part of the process, we have a number of tools and advice on what you need to do, see collecting evidence.